-None of the transactions with related parties fall under the scope of Section 188(1) of the Act.
-The Company has entered into contract / arrangements with the related parties in the ordinary course of business and on arm's length basis.
+The Company has entered into contract / arrangements with the related parties in the ordinary course of business and on arm's length basis and complied the provisions of the companies Act.

 9. INTERNAL CONTROL

 The Company has adequate internal control procedures commensurate with the size and nature of its operations.